-“The pilots are doing their duty, for now the problem is always the new F92A.
+“The drivers are doing their duty, for now the problem is always the new F92A.
 As long as Williams continues at this pace, it will be difficult to approach her.
-The new Ferrari organization works because everyone takes responsibility, but it will take months to get results".
+The new Ferrari organisation works because everyone takes responsibility, but it will take months to get results".

 "It is not possible that Benetton is better than us in Formula 1.
-It would be as if we made the shirts better than you".
+It would be as if we made better shirts than yours".

 "We have to work a lot, but I think this will be our worst year".